-There is a wide range of procedures at the disposal of dentists and periodontists for the treatment of periodontal diseases and conditions.
+There is a wide range of procedures for the treatment of periodontal diseases and conditions.
 When multiple treatment choices are available, the American Academy of Periodontology supports the use of the most minimally invasive and cost-efficient option.
 Often, this means that patients can undergo non-surgical treatments to restore periodontal health.
 Examples of non-surgical periodontal treatments include:

-- Tray Delivery – Used to treat periodontal disease, tray delivery systems are at-home antibiotic treatments used in pre-measured trays.
+- Tray/medicine Delivery – Used to treat periodontal disease, tray delivery systems are at-home antibiotic treatments used ti improve the outcome.

-- regular Cleanings – This in-office procedure involves the careful removal of hardened plaque near the gum line, where harmful bacteria can grow and cause damage to both the hard and soft tissues of the mouth.
+- Regular / Periodontal maintenance Cleanings – This in-office procedure involves the careful removal of hardened plaque near the gum line, where harmful bacteria can grow and cause damage to both the hard and soft tissues of the mouth.

 - Gum Grafts – Soft tissue grafting is often used to restore the gum line using a bio-compatible grafting material that is attached to the gums to protect the tooth surface.